warthan07/Nemaktis/README.md

    micrographs as in a real transmission micrographs.

-3. ``dtmm``, a FFT-based diffractive transfer matrix python code which offer similar functionalities as ``bpm-solver`` but relies on a slightly less accurate scheme in its default version (although the accuracy can be improved at the cost of computational efficiency using a dedicated parameter).
+3. ``dtmm``, a FFT-based diffractive transfer matrix python code which offer similar functionalities as ``bpm-solver`` but relies on a less accurate scheme in its default version (although the accuracy can be improved at the cost of computational efficiency using a dedicated parameter).
 In most cases, this scheme will show similar accuracy as ``bpm-solver`` for micrograph simulations, and will in general be faster than